garenhart/garenhart.github.io/README.md

 To set up development environment to develop this theme run: bundle install

-To test locally before pushing run: bundle exec jekyll serve
+To test locally before pushing, start GitBash and run following two commands: bundle update bundle exec jekyll serve

-then point the browser to indicated Server address: (http://127.0.0.1:4000) This starts a Jekyll server using content in the test/ directory.
+Then point the browser to indicated Server address: (http://127.0.0.1:4000)

+This starts a Jekyll server using content in the test/ directory.
 As modifications are made to the theme and test site, it will regenerate and you should see the changes in the browser after a refresh.

 To upgrade the MM theme refer to: https://mmistakes.github.io/minimal-mistakes/docs/upgrading/